Dynamical Learning in Deep Asymmetric Recurrent Neural Networks: End Matter

-As explained in ref.~\cite{baldassi_prl_2015}, the signature of the existence of an accessible RM is that, at the largest value of $y$ for which the external entropy $S_E(d,y) \ge 0$, the internal entropy \( S_I(d, y) > 0 \) in a neighborhood of \( d = 0 \).
-The case \( y = 1 \) reduces to the computation of the entropy surrounding typical fixed points, which in our case would be the isolated ones.
-Considering values of \( y > 1 \) implies that we are exploring subdominant regions or out-of-equilibrium states.
+As explained in ref.~\cite{baldassi_prl_2015}, the signature of the existence of an accessible RM is that, at the largest value of $y$ for which the external entropy $S_E(d,y) \ge 0$, call this $y^*(d)$, the internal entropy $S_I(d, y^*(d))$ is a monotonically growing function of $d$.

 We evaluate Eq.~\ref{eq:free_entropy} in the large $N$ limit, using the replica method under the replica symmetric (RS) Ansatz.
 As discussed in ref.~\cite{baldassi2020shaping}, this computation can be formally interpreted as the one-step replica symmetry breaking (1-RSB) calculation of the original problem of computing the entropy of fixed points, where now the Parisi parameter \( m \) must be identified with \( y \), and the internal overlap \( q_1 \) is used as a control parameter to fix the region's diameter via \( d = (1 - q_1)/2 \).